zaytseff/mccp-woo/README.md

 **Privacy policy:** [https://apirone.com/privacy-policy](https://apirone.com/privacy-policy)

 **Support:** <support@apirone.com>

-___
+---

-## Frequently Asked Questions ##
+## Frequently Asked Questions

-**I will get money in USD, EUR, CAD, JPY, RUR...?**
+### I will get money in USD, EUR, CAD, JPY, RUR...?

->No. You will get crypto only.
+> No. You will get crypto only.
 You can enter the crypto address of your trading platform account and convert crypto to fiat money at any time.

-**How can The Store cancel orders and return bitcoins?**
+### How can The Store cancel orders and return bitcoins?

 > This process is fully manual because you will get all payments to your specified wallet.
 Only you control your money.
 Contact the Customer, ask address and finish the deal.
 Bitcoin protocol has no refunds, chargebacks, or transaction cancellations.
 Only the store manager takes a decision of underpaid or overpaid orders.
 Cancel and return the rest amount directly to the customers.

-**Do the Plugin support native Bitcoin Segwit ("bc1") addresses?**
+### Do the Plugin support native Bitcoin Segwit ("bc1") addresses?

->Yes.
+> Yes.
 Sure.

-**I would like to accept Litecoin only.
-What should I do?**
+### I would like to accept Litecoin only.
+What should I do?

->Just enter your LTC address on settings and keep other fields empty.
+> Just enter your LTC address on settings and keep other fields empty.

-**Fee**
+### Fee

->The plugin uses the free Rest API of the Apirone crypto payment gateway.
+> The plugin uses the free Rest API of the Apirone crypto payment gateway.
 The pricing page [https://apirone.com/pricing](https://apirone.com/pricing)

 ## Changelog

 ### Version 2.0.6 | 09/09/2025

+* Admin styles & Settings page updated
+* Readme updated
 * Apirone SDK updated to 1.2.9

 ### Version 2.0.5 | 04/09/2025